slatedocs/slate/source/includes/_ruby.md

 __Nearly any front-end HTTP server or load balancer can be configured to add this header.__ Some examples are below.

+<h3 id="ruby-heroku-request-queue">Heroku</h3>

+Time in queue is automatically collected for apps deployed on Heroku.
+This measures the time from when a request hits the Heroku router and when your app begins processing the request.

 ### Apache

 Apache's __mod_headers__ module includes a `%t` variable that is formatted for Scout usage.
 To enable request queue reporting, add this code to your Apache config: